What does HVAC stand for?

 Why should I replace my working furnace or air conditioner?

-Although your present furnace or air conditioner may be working, if it is more than 12 years old you should consider replacing it with a new high efficiency system.
-A new heating and air conditioning system could save up to 50 percent on energy costs, and save you money in the long run on heating repairs.
-While these products save you money on your utility bills, they also offer a better degree of comfort within your home.
+If you’re A/C or furnace is more than 12 years old, you should consider replacing it with a new, high efficiency model.
+A modern HVAC system can save the typical household up to 50 percent on energy costs.
+While a new furnace and air conditioning unit can help lower utility bills, they can also offer a higher level of comfort throughout your home.

 How important is it to get the right size of heating and cooling equipment?

-- Install shades, drapes, shutters or screens on windows that are exposed to extreme sunlight to keep room temperatures at moderate levels.
+3. Install curtains, shades, drapes or shutters on windows that are exposed to extreme sunlight to keep room temperatures consistent and comfortable.

 How do I find the indoor air quality of my home?

-The indoor air quality of your home can depend on a lot of factors.
-Pollutants from every day cooking or cleaning, pet dander, or dust can build up over time.
+The indoor air quality (IAQ) of a home can depend on a variety of factors.
+Pet dander, dust, cleaning solutions, and even cooking can pollute your air, which can build up over time.
 Particulates trapped in the air can carry viruses or bacteria, and aggravate conditions like asthma and allergies.
 Electric Today can provide an indoor air analysis and give you personalized results based on what we find.

 What temperature should I set my thermostat?

-Obviously, the time of year becomes a crucial factor for desired temperature settings.
-In summer months, the average temperature setting is 76°-78°, and 69°-71° during the winter.
-Remember, when leaving your house; try to avoid drastic temperature changes.
-Do not set your temperature back more than 5°; this will cause your unit to work harder to achieve the desired temperature setting.
+Obviously, the season becomes a crucial factor for desired temperature settings in the home.
+In summer, the average temperature setting is 76°-78°, and 69°-71° during the winter.
+When leaving your house, it is important to avoid drastically altering the temperature setting.
+Never set your thermostat back more than 5 degrees as this will cause your HVAC to work harder – wasting energy and potentially harming the unit.

 Got more questions?
 Give Electric Today a call at 813-653-4221!
 We are always happy to help with any service question you have.